martensonbj/redux-saga-workshop/README.md

 });
 ```

+This function only has one yield expression, so we only need to iterate over it once, and assert that we get the value back we expect once.

-That one doesn't have a whole lot going on though so let's add another describe block for the `getImageAsync()` generator to see if it gets more complicated.
+Let's add another describe block for the `getImageAsync()` generator to see if it gets more complicated.

 ```js